warden-protocol/wardenprotocol/docs/testnet.md

 ## Set up Cosmovisor

-Cosmovisor allows automatic upgrades for the node, and it is the recommended way of running an Fusion Chain node.
+Cosmovisor allows automatic upgrades for the node, and it is the recommended way of running an Warden Protocol node.

 Install the Cosmovisor binary: